 - Wound repair: Your pet may have injuries including lacerations, abscesses, or punctures.
 We are skilled in repairing all of these.

 - Abdominal surgery: These include advanced procedures such as bladder stone removal, removal of a foreign object from the stomach or intestinal tract, organ removal (i.e. spleen, uterus), biopsy of internal organs (liver, spleen, intestine, etc.), and emergency reproductive surgeries (cesarean section).

 - Eye surgery: Common procedures include eyelid mass removal, cherry eye correction (prolapse of the gland of the third eyelid), enucleation (removal of the eye), entropion surgery (removing excessive skin around the eye which causes the eyelids to roll inward), and removal of abnormal hair growth on the eyelid.

 - Orthopedic Surgery: Ebenezer Animal Hospital is proud to offer the services of Charlotte Veterinary Surgical Services for owners who wish to have an option other than a specialty clinic to perform major orthopedic surgery .
 These include, but are not limited to, cranial cruciate ligament rupture (the equivalent of tearing an ACL), fracture repair, and much more.
-Surgeries performed by Charlotte Veterinary Surgical Services are performed at Ebenezer Animal Hospital, with staff you know and trust!
+Surgeries performed by Charlotte Veterinary Surgical Services are performed at Ebenezer Animal Hospital in Rock Hill, SC, with staff you know and trust!